VanderpoelLiam/liamvanderpoel.com/content/archive/dsa.md

     return dfs(root, set())
 ```

+The visited set can also be stored globally.

 #### Get neighbours in grid with obstacles

 To get the neighbours of a node at index `i, j` in an `m x n` grid where we have obstacles e.g. water, wall, ... when the grid is a specific value e.g. `-1` in the below example: